 Don’t be afraid to get a little messy with a textured fringe.
 You can choose to style it any way you prefer, whether it be swept to one side or a French crop; they all look great with a bit of added texture.
 For a casual and messy look, apply pomade or matte clay to the tips of your hair; dry shampoo is a great way to add some volume to the top.

 3. French Crop

-A classic style for men of all ages, the French crop is a favourite for a reason.
-Characterised with short hair on the side, such as a taper or undercut and a long fringe, this hairstyle is easy to maintain and looks great on anyone at any age.
+A classic style for men of all ages, the French crop is a favorite for a reason.
+Characterized with short hair on the side, such as a taper or undercut and a long fringe, this hairstyle is easy to maintain and looks great on anyone at any age.
 It is also a great hairstyle for men with big foreheads.

 4. High Volume Fringe

 Not all fringes have to sit low on your head; a high volume fringe is an excellent option for those who wish to add a little height.
 Using wax or pomade, you can mattify and texturize the ends of your hair, combing it to the front.
 To add height, opt for a dry shampoo or volumizing mousse; fluff your hair up a few centimeters to allude to a taller silhouette.
 You can style any fringe type with volume as well as any texture type.
 Don’t be afraid to mix things up and shape your fringe to different sides of your head, or create a pompadour for a vintage feel.